French Air and Space Force: Inventing the fighter plane

 France was one of the first states to start building aircraft.
 At the beginning of World War I, France had a total of 148 planes (eight from French Naval Aviation (Aéronautique Navale)) and 15 airships.

 In August 1914, as France entered World War I, French airpower consisted of 24 squadrons (escadrilles) supporting ground forces, including three squadrons assigned to cavalry units.
 By 8 October, expansion to 65 squadrons was being planned.
 By December, the plans called for 70 new squadrons.

 Meanwhile, even as procurement efforts scaled up, inventive airmen were trying to use various light weapons against opposing airplanes.
 Roland Garros invented a crude method of firing a machine gun through the propeller arc by cladding his propeller with metal wedges deflecting any errant bullets.
-After destroying three German airplane, Garros came down behind enemy lines on 18 April 1915.
-His secret weapon was thus exposed, and Anthony Fokker came up with the synchronization gear that by July 1, 1915, that turned airplanes into flying gun platforms.
+After destroying three German airplanes, Garros came down behind enemy lines on 18 April 1915.
+His secret weapon was thus exposed, and Anthony Fokker came up with the synchronization gear that by July 1, 1915, turned airplanes into flying gun platforms.

 Founding fighter formations

 On 21 February 1916, the Verdun Offensive began.
-New weapons demand new tactics.
+New weapons demanded new tactics.
 Commandant Charles de Tricornet de Rose was the original French pilot, having learned to fly in March 1911.
 This experienced flier was given a free hand to select pilots and airplanes for a new unit tasked with keeping German observation craft from over the French lines.
 The ad hoc unit commandeered all available Morane-Saulniers and Nieuport 11s, as well as the 15 best pilots regardless of posting.
 This ad hoc unit patrolling the skies over Verdun was the first French Groupement de Chasse.
 The Groupement was successful despite Tricornet's death in a mishap.
 Under the leadership of new commander Captain Auguste de Reverand, such flying aces as Georges Guynemer, Charles Nungesser, and Albert Deullin began their careers.

 Encouraged by the success of their original Groupement, the French massed several squadrons for the Battle of the Somme.
 The burgeoning French aircraft inventory afforded the formation of Groupement de Combat de la Somme under Captain Felix Brocard.
 The Groupement was formed on 1 July 1916 with a posting of four Nieuport squadrons: Squadron N.3, N.26, N.73, and N.103.
 Three other squadrons--Squadron N.37, N.62, and N.65 were temporarily attached at various times.

 On 19 October 1916, three fixed Groupes de Combat were established, each to consist of four squadron.
 Numbered 11, 12, and 13, they were only the first three Groupements.